Welcome to Pooh Corner: Songs

-The songs were written by the Academy Award-winning songwriting duo of Richard M. Sherman and Robert B. Sherman.
+The first few songs were written by the Academy Award-winning songwriting duo of Richard M. Sherman and Robert B. Sherman.
 The Sherman Brothers also wrote the majority of the well-known songs from Disney's Winnie the Pooh series, including "The Wonderful Thing about Tiggers" and "Heffalumps and Woozles" from the original 1960s shorts, and, in 2000, wrote the score to The Tigger Movie.

+Other songs were written by Robin Frederick, Dan Crow, Galen Brandt, Phil Baron and Will Ryan.